 After many photos on the skywalk and posing for photos with fellow tourists, the tiredness started to creep up again.
 It was time to start my descent.
 I headed towards the entrance to Tianmen cave.

 Once you pass the barriers you begin your descent inside the mountain.
 Bizarrely, there are seemingly hundreds of escalators that escort you several stories down towards Tianmen Cave.
-I was surprised how long it took to ride all of these escalators.
-The family in front of me were obviously not bored with the many escalators as they took photos on each one, despite the several firm warnings from security guards who were yelling not to take selfies on the escalators!
-I took just one to try and capture my amusement of this bizzare environment inside a mountain!
+I was surprised at how long it took to ride all of these escalators.
+The family in front of me were obviously not bored with the

 I took many, many photos with Tianmen Cave.
 Yet my best shots were closer to the bottom.